 * It's important to know where I'm coming from and where I'm going with this page.
 My views on alternative technologies might help.
 I advocate for both family/individual and community scale alternatives, for simplicity, for Schumacher's notion of sufficiency/enough --and for living within modest limits.
 I definitely share Schumacher's loathing for the menace and the scale of nuclear power.

-As to matters of size and scale, I favor a (sought for) "standard" for communities, technologies, institutions, infrastructure/power plants and (as possible) government --as being commensurate with "human scale" (re: Kirkpatrick Sale) --something more felt than calculated.
+As to matters of size and scale, I favor a (sought for) "standard" for communities, technologies, institutions, infrastructure/power plants and (as possible) government --that they be commensurate with "human scale" (re: Kirkpatrick Sale) --which is something more felt than calculated.

-That said, and because one must multiply average consumption by the serviced population load --I expect we are doomed (and I'm sorry to be such a downer guy here) --by our inability (even in the United States, let alone other Abrahamic informed cultures) to even have a civil discussion about growth and "population policy".
-(That's the euphemistic way we're sometimes able to reference reigning in overpopulation --currently: 1.5x to 3x what's sustainable, depending on assumed living and industrial standards).
+That said, and because one must multiply average consumption by the serviced population load --I expect that we are doomed (and I'm sorry to be such a downer guy here) --by our inability (even in the United States, let alone "3rd world" cultures) to even have a civil discussion about growth and "population policy".
+(That's the euphemistic way we're sometimes able to reference reigning in overpopulation --which is currently 1.5x to 3x what's sustainable, depending on assumed living and industrial standards).

-Never-the-less: it's important to "witness" here --so I can at least
+Never-the-less: it's important that I "witness" --so I can at least

 feel myself to be less a "part of the problem".

 * Witold Rybczynski's "Paper Heroes" takes